HerculesNode/QBlockChain-Mainnet/README.md

 nano .env
 ```

- * On the page that opens, type 1.3.0 in your .env file and save it with ctrl + c and yes.
+ * On the page that opens, type 1.3.0 in your .env file and save it with ctrl + X and yes.

  ![image](https://github.com/herculessx/QBlockChain-Mainnet/assets/101635385/acf1be7e-59eb-48ca-8b69-919948ac7bbc)